-- UX Research: qualitative & mixed methods | interviews | case & field studies | surveys | usability tests (including remote) | focus groups & workshops | data analysis (Python)
+- UX Research: qualitative & mixed methods | interviews | usability testing | surveys | focus groups & workshops | data analysis (Python)

-- Technology & Concepts: prototyping | smart home | AR/VR | web | Android
+- Technology & Concepts: AI-UX & prototyping | agentic workflows | smart home | AR/VR | web | Android

 - National & International Collaborations | Teaching & Mentoring